GT-2025-Summer-Tokyo-Studio/2025-Summer-Tokyo-Studio/scripts/analytics/README.md

 import pandas as pd
 from payback_analysis import add_payback_analysis, generate_summary_stats

-# Load your kinetic energy dataset
+# Load your kinetic energy dataset from the ArcPy kinetic floor energy calculator tool (it should have the spatially joined variables)
 df = pd.read_csv('kinetic_06292025.csv')

 # Add payback analysis columns